privatenumber/esbuild-loader/README.md

 To minify CSS, you should already have CSS setup in your build using [`css-loader`](https://github.com/webpack-contrib/css-loader).

 #### CSS assets
-If your CSS is emitted as its own asset, you can replace CSS minification plugins like [`css-minimizer-webpack-plugin`](https://github.com/webpack-contrib/css-minimizer-webpack-plugin) or [`optimize-css-assets-webpack-plugin`](https://github.com/NMFR/optimize-css-assets-webpack-plugin) with the same `ESBuildMinifyPlugin` by enabling the `css` option.
+If your CSS is extracted and emitted as a CSS file, you can replace CSS minification plugins like [`css-minimizer-webpack-plugin`](https://github.com/webpack-contrib/css-minimizer-webpack-plugin) or [`optimize-css-assets-webpack-plugin`](https://github.com/NMFR/optimize-css-assets-webpack-plugin) with the same `ESBuildMinifyPlugin` by enabling the `css` option.

-Assuming the CSS is emitted as its own asset using something like [MiniCssExtractPlugin](https://github.com/webpack-contrib/mini-css-extract-plugin), in `webpack.config.js`:
+Assuming the CSS is extracted using something like [MiniCssExtractPlugin](https://github.com/webpack-contrib/mini-css-extract-plugin), in `webpack.config.js`:

 ```diff
   const { ESBuildMinifyPlugin } = require('esbuild-loader')